-(1) Intervention by Attorney General
+(m)Intervention by the City Attorney

-(1) Upon timely application, the Attorney General may intervene in such civil action, if the Attorney General certifies that the case is of general public importance.
-Upon such intervention the Attorney General may obtain such relief as would be available to the Attorney General under 42 U.S.C. § 3614 section 3614(e) of this title in a civil action to which such section applies.
+(1) Upon timely application, the City Attorney may intervene in such civil action, if the City Attorney certifies that the case is of general public importance.
+Upon such intervention the City Attorney may obtain such relief as would be available to the City Attorney under 42 U.S.C. § 3614 section 3614(e) of this title in a civil action to which such section applies.

 Sec.
-2-437.3 Duties and responsibilities - Investigation of individual complaints of public accommodation, credit, or private education discrimination and issuance of findings.
+2-437.3.
+Duties and responsibilities - Investigation of individual complaints of public accommodation, credit, or private education discrimination and issuance of findings.